-All students enrolled in one or more sequences of Unit 3-4 studies are required to sit the General Achievement Test (GAT) in June.
-Exemptions from the GAT maybe approved in exceptional circumstances.
+All students enrolled in one or more sequences of Unit 3-4 studies and students enrolled in new VCE Vocational Major and Pathways Certificate are required to sit the General Achievement Test (GAT) in June.
+Exemptions from the GAT may be approved in exceptional circumstances.